prooph/event-store/docs/event_store.md

 ```

 More complex plugins are typically provided as classes with own dependencies.
 A plugin can implement the [Plugin](src/Plugin/Plugin.php) interface
-and can than attach itself to the event store in the `Plugin::setUp($eventStore)` method.
+and can then attach itself to the event store in the `Plugin::setUp($eventStore)` method.
 Implementing the interface is especially useful when you use the event store factory described in the [Container-Driven Creation](#container-driven-creation) section.

 ## Plugin Use Cases